 BANDHAVGARH'S TIGERS FROM POACHERS

 97% of the global wild tiger population has been lost in 100 years.
-Fewer than 3900 remain so it’s vital we protect them and their precious habitat.
-Two-thirds (2967) of all wild tigers are in India.
+Fewer than 5574 remain so it’s vital we protect them and their precious habitat.
+Seventy percent (3167) of all wild tigers are in India.
 Poachers have jeopardised future wild tiger survival for decades with snares and traps camouflaged along tiger trails.
 Our Anti-Poaching Patrols aim to eradicate snares around Bandhavgarh so tigers can walk safely, and to educate local communities to foster positive attitudes towards tigers and other wildlife.

 Our anti-poaching patrols protect wild tigers in the buffer forests around Bandhavgarh, in areas where historically poaching and poisoning were rife, removing snares so tigers can walk the forests safely.
 Our patrols help to eliminate other illicit activities in buffer forests including logging/resource harvesting.
 Eliminating illicit activities reduces the impact on precious tiger habitat.
 Our work with local communities helps change attitudes towards poaching and further support the long-term survival of wild tigers

 Bandhavgarh has one of the highest densities of wild tigers in India, a country where forests and wildlife are disappearing at an alarming rate.
-Our patrols have achieved a 97.5% reduction in tiger deaths from poaching and poisoning in just under 7 years.
+Our patrols have achieved a 98% reduction in tiger deaths from poaching and poisoning in just 8.5 years.
 Maintaining a positive impact by continuing patrolling is key to the long-term survival of wild tigers; whilst educating and employing local people helps to relieve poverty.